gcaruso-stats/info-gain-RAD-normal/README.md

 ## Repository Structure

-- `R/`
+- `info-gain-RAD-normal/`
-  - `main_functions.R` – All core functions with comments
+  - `WE_main_functions.R` – All core functions to run procedures described in the paper.
-  - `run_trials_univ.R` – Code to run single-trial and multi-trials simulations under the WE design (univariate endpoint)
+  - `run_trials_univ.R` – Code to run single-trial and multi-trials simulations under the WE design (univariate endpoint).
-  - `run_trials_multiv.R` – Code to run single-trial and multi-trials simulations under the WE design (multivariate endpoint)
+  - `run_trials_multiv.R` – Code to run single-trial and multi-trials simulations under the WE design (multivariate endpoint).

 ## Main Functions